 Recommended type of glass: white wine glass, chalice glass, flute or bollée

-Appearance: pours a clear pale amber with a vivid orange hue and a large white head that quickly dissipates.
-High carbonation.
-Body medium.
+Appearance: pours a clear vivid orange and a large white head that quickly dissipates.
+Medium carbonation.
+Body is also medium.

 Availability: mainly in Brittany, France.